rudra-patel-67/cmd-todo-list/readme.txt

 Note :

-# b1.0 - Requires fixing order of number after deleting a task
+# v1.0 - A Terminal based To-Do list application made in c++.
-# This app is really basic and currently it can't storage tasks i.e., tasks will be cleared after closing the terminal
+# This app is really basic and tasks are stored in toDo.txt